alibaba/HandyJSON/README.md

 ## The Basics

 You need to do nothing special to support serialization.
-Define the class/struct, get the instances, then serialize it.
+Define the class/struct, get the instances, then serialize it to json text, or simple dictionary.

 ```
 class Animal {